 HubSpot Tutorial for Beginners by HubSpot Hacks

 Below are the key features associated with the HubSpot platform.
 By clicking on the timestamps, you will be directed to the exact moment where we discuss each topic, so you can get a visual of what the interface looks like for that tool.

-If you'd like to get a better understand of what each of these features or terms mean, keep scrolling down the page to find a glossary of HubSpot terms and explanations for beginners!
+If you'd like to get a better understanding of what each of these features or terms mean, keep scrolling down the page to find a glossary of HubSpot terms and explanations for beginners!

 0:15 – Intro